It’s late summer, and things are looking good around the family farm.

 The over one hundred year old horse barn on the family farm is still looking good, even after all these years.
 Preventative maintenance helps as well.
 Look at the size of those timbers holding up the roof.

+Update: Replaced with the Sesquicentennial anniversary sign in 2018.
 Typical State of Illinois quality.

 The family farm was a treat this Labor Day weekend, as the weather was perfect, with sunshine and white, puffy clouds buffeted by a pleasant breeze.
 Grass has begun to grow in what had been a muddy cow lot only… Continue Reading